open-education-hub/ccas/CCAS_pandoc.md

     #This is the value which gives the cumulative probability of p=0.7 for a n~(0,1)
     qt(0.7,2)
     [1] 0.6172134
-    #The value, which gives the cumulative probability of p=0.7 with n=2 for the $T$ distribution.
+    #The value, which gives the cumulative probability of p=0.7 with n=2 for the t distribution.
     qt(0.7,5)
     [1] 0.5594296
     qt(0.7,10)